Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 “Yes, get out, we heard it the first five hundred times!”

 But Mo Xuanyu was not listening.
-Already he was walking past the furious Jin Ling, passing by the alpha girl who had not stopped throwing him distrustful glances, and grabbing the door of the shed with both hands.
+He was already walking past the furious Jin Ling, walking by the alpha girl who had not stopped throwing him distrustful glances, and grabbing the door of the shed with both hands.

-The girl was standing behind it when he opened it.
+The girl was standing behind it when it opened.

 All of them jumped again—she looked so frightening, with her bloodless eyes and face, with her rough robes bloodstained so—but Mo Xuanyu showed no sign of surprise.
 “Good evening, miss,” he told her.
 “You had something you wanted to tell us?”